cirruslabs/cirrus-ci-docs/docs/guide/windows.md

 ## Windows Containers

-It is possible to run [Windows Containers](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/) like how one can run [Linux containers](linux.md) on Windows Community Cluster.
+It is possible to run [Windows Containers](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/) like how one can run [Linux containers](linux.md) on Cirrus Cloud Windows Cluster.
 To use Windows, add `windows_container` instead of `container` in `.cirrus.yml` files:

 ```yaml